 In a medium sized bowl, combine all the dry ingredients.
 Mix until well blended.

-In a larger bowl, mix together the egg, molasses, oil and buttermilk.
+In a larger bowl, mix together the egg, oil and buttermilk.
 Mix until well blended.

-Add the dry ingredients to the wet ingredients until everything is well moistened.
+Add the wet ingredients to the dry ingredients until everything is well moistened.

 Very quickly stir in the berries, so your whole batter doesn't turn purple.